 Why Query Snowflake JSON Data?

-In Snowflake, you can natively ingest semi-structured data not only in JSON but also in XML, Parquet, Avro, ORC, and other formats.
-This means that in Snowflake, you can efficiently store JSON data and then access it using SQL.
+• In Snowflake, you can natively ingest semi-structured data in JSON and XML, Parquet, Avro, ORC, and other formats.
+This means that in Snowflake, you can efficiently store JSON data and access it using SQL.

 How does Snowflake handle Snowflake JSON Objects?